jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 Inside that `get` handler, we can get the value of the property being accessed by using the array notation `target[key]`.
 The `get` handler is executed for any property, to alter specific property behaviour, we have to make a condition there.

-Now, whenever we access the property from `proxiedPerson`, the behaviour will be altered as I mentioned before:
+Now, whenever we access the property from `proxiedPerson`, the behaviour will be altered as we described before:

 ```typescript{}[] twoslash
 declare const proxiedPerson: {